Codecademy/docs/content/python/concepts/strings/terms/isupper/isupper.md

   - 'paths/analyze-data-with-python'
 ---

-The `.isupper()` string method takes in a string and returns `True` if all the letters are in uppercase, else returns `False`.
+The `.isupper()` string method takes in a string and returns `True` if all the letters in the string are in uppercase, else returns `False`.
 This method ignores spaces, newlines, numeric and special characters in the string.

 ## Syntax